VHarris113/tech-news-java-api/README.md

 - [Acknowledgements](#acknowledgements)

 ## Description
 It is a convenient Java run application that allows the user to sign-up, log-in, post, comment, and even vote on their posts about interesting articles within the tech community.
+The main technology used in this application is Java, which was a challenge.
+It was hard to use Intellij for the first time and attempting to create the entirety of the website itself.
+It was great first time practice that I'm glad I was able to accomplish.
+One of the biggest challenges for me was trying to get the server to connect properly with all the templates, repos, models, and controllers.
+It was a lot more than the usual JS or React applications that I'm used to.

 ## Repository
 [Repo](https://github.com/VHarris113/tech-news-java-api)